Vyral/joao-mucciolo-english/_posts/2020-02-27-enjoy-fresh-food--festivities-at-the-farmers-market.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: >-
-  /uploads/joao---echa-un-vistazo-al-mercado-de-productores-de-san-juan-del-sur-youtube.jpg
+  /uploads/joao---echa-un-vistazo-al-mercado-de-productores-de-san-juan-del-sur-youtube-1.jpg
 youtube_code: L8CnQdxd8Wo
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>From rich breads to tasty pork, here's what the San Juan del Sur farmers market has to offer.</em></p>
+*From rich breads to tasty pork, here's what the San Juan del Sur farmers market has to offer.*

 Today we’re exploring the farmers market in San Juan del Sur\!
 Every week, local growers and a few expats come together in one space to sell organic, locally-sourced goods.